 Soon after, Rifkind rescues a young girl from a band of brigands and falls in with the son of a Dro Darian nobleman who warns her that a powerful wizard, An-Soren, threatens the royal court of Dro Daria and hopes ultimately to have power over the kingdom.
 Yet, An-Soren fears Rifkind as a genuine threat due to the fact she is a disciple of the goddess of the Bright Moon, whose power could vanquish him.
 So although An-Soren has warned all of Dro Daria that the "Asheeran witch" is an enemy to be feared and hunted down, the aforementioned nobleman shelters her and attempts to convince her to fight An-Soren to save Dro Daria.
 But Rifkind cares little for Dro Daria.
 Her fight with An-Soren is personal.
 He is one of a band of renegade Asheeran magic-user types whom she, as a representative of her goddess, is obliged to try to defeat if she can.

 Where Daughter of the Bright Moon succeeds best is in Abbey's excellent development of Rifkind's character.
-Rifkind's difficulties adjusting to a more acceptable, "ladylike" demeanor so that she can mingle with the Dro Darians are both funny and convincing.
+Rifkind's difficulties adjusting to a more acceptable, "ladylike" demeanor so that she can mingle with the Dro Darians are both funny and convincing and provide the novel with good satirical feminist subtext.
 Also believable is the sense of isolation she feels at being an outcast, both from her own clan and in her new surroundings.
-I found it especially laudable that Abbey created a heroine who is tough and battle-hardened without being some sort of annoying arch-feminist, archetypal über-Amazon.
+I found it especially laudable that Abbey created a heroine who is tough and battle-hardened without being some sort of annoying, archetypal über-Amazon.
 (Oo, lots of A-words there; my alliteration-meter just broke.)
 Rifkind is coarse, abrasive, doesn't suffer fools gladly, has no time for trivialities or social ettiquette, and yet Abbey always manages to distinguish when and where Rifkind displays these traits as strengths, and when she does so as weaknesses.
-It's a nuanced characterization that makes Rifkind a real person, when so many other writers might well have gone to great lengths to make her an unconvincingly flawless, idealized example of Womynhood, a symbol rather than a human being.
+It's a nuanced characterization that makes Rifkind a real person, when so many other writers might well have gone to great lengths to make her a flawless, idealized symbol rather than a human being.

 Rifkind is also given a smartly-rendered cast of supporting players to interact with, making Daughter of the Bright Moon an unusual and stimulating character-driven entry in the not-always-respectable sword-&-sorcery genre.
 If only the story as a whole had been just a little bit leaner and meaner.
 Still, the climax is satisfying, even if Abbey is a little obvious in setting up the sequel, The Black Flame, in the denouement.